 God has saved you, therefore respond (salvation and sanctification in Torrance theology)

-As the book's title suggests, it summarizes the incarnational Trinitarian theology of Thomas F. (TF) and James B. (JB) Torrance, particularly in the areas of soteriology (salvation) and sanctification (holiness and Christian living).
-It also offers suggestions for how Torrance theology might be clarified and expanded, particularly related to the outworking, through the ministry of the Spirit, of our sanctification, which already is accomplished in and through Jesus' vicarious humanity.
+As suggested by its title, the book summarizes the incarnational Trinitarian theology of Thomas F. (TF) and James B. (JB) Torrance, particularly in the areas of soteriology (salvation) and sanctification (holiness and Christian living).
+The book also offers suggestions for how Torrance theology might be clarified and expanded, particularly related to the outworking, through the ministry of the Holy Spirit, of our sanctification, which already is accomplished in and through Jesus' vicarious humanity.
 Along the way, Dr. Radcliff addresses objections lodged by various theologians to Torrance theology.
-An interesting aspect of the book is that she shares insights from her background in the Charismatic-Pentecostal movement.
+An interesting aspect of the book is the way she shares insights from her background in the Charismatic-Pentecostal movement.